kekavc24/magical_workflows/README.md

 * Set version - overwrites current version in yaml file.
 Just pass in the version.

 Consider using `v2` which can be integrated as a step rather using `v1`.
 Why?
-1. `v1` is a reusable workflow and you may need to store the updated yaml file as an artifact and replacing the old one in new job.
+1. `v1` is a reusable workflow and you may need to store the updated yaml file as an artifact and replacing the old one in a new job.
 2. `v2` is an action and thus can be used as a step and any changes will reflect in the current job calling it.
-3. Reusable workflows must be triggered as `job` while actions are triggered in `steps`.
-[Learn more](https://dev.to/github/whats-the-difference-between-a-github-action-and-a-workflow-2gba)
+3. Reusable workflows must be triggered as a `job` while actions are triggered in `steps`.
+[Learn more][learn_more_link]

 ## Bump version
 This workflow takes in optional parameters :